-Organizational knowledge at the LAC is transmitted to future leaders by introducing them gradually to increasingly demanding audit and supervisory duties.
-These responsibilities include planning audits, overseeing staff audit work, editing reports, and making presentations to other staff and our governing board.
+Organizational knowledge at the LAC is developed by giving potential leaders increasing responsibilities, including planning audits, overseeing staff audit work, editing reports, and making presentations to other staff and our governing board.

 c.
-Ethical practices.
+Development of ethical practices.

-The LAC's values of independence, reliability, accuracy, and thoroughness are integrated with our structured system of conducting audits, as directed by Government Auditing Standards.
-Each member of our staff, whether being trained for leadership or not, is required to understand and act in accordance with these values.
+The LAC's ethical practices, which include the assurance of independence, reliability, accuracy, and thoroughness, are integrated with our structured system of conducting audits, as directed by Government Auditing Standards.
+Each auditor, therefore, receives development and learning in these areas.

 d.
-Your core competencies, strategic challenges, and accomplishment of action plans?
+Core competencies, strategic challenges, and accomplishment of action plans?

-The LAC's core competencies of organizational integrity and professional independence are integrated with of our structured system of conducting audits, as directed by Government Auditing Standards.
-Each member of our staff, whether being trained for leadership or not, is required display these competencies.
+The LAC's core competencies of ensuring organizational integrity and professional independence coincide with the accomplishment of our strategic challenges and action plans, and are integrated with of our structured system of conducting audits, as directed by Government Auditing Standards.
+Each auditor, therefore, receives development and learning in these areas.